tyaga001/500-coding-challenges/challenges/ai/face_Blur_App.md

 1. Use OpenCV or MediaPipe for face detection.
 2. Implement blurring techniques to anonymize faces.

+### Neon.tech Integration

+1. Create an account on [Neon.tech](https://neon.tech/).
+2. Set up a new database and obtain the connection string.
+3. Integrate Neon.tech with your backend to store video metadata and user data.

 ## Additional Challenges

-- Optimize face detection for speed and accuracy.
+- Optimize face detection for speed
-- Enhance the user interface for better experience.
-- Add support for different video formats.